Prdevoney/STEAM_IaC/README.md

 # STEAM_IaC
-This repository holds the code that will be hosted as a Cloud Run function on the GCP.
-The function will utilize the Pulumi Python library to manage the creation of Kubernetes services and pods on the Google Kubernetes Engine.
+This repository holds the code that will be hosted as a Cloud Run function on the Google Cloud Platform (GCP).
+The function will utilize the Pulumi TypeScript library to manage the creation of Kubernetes services and pods on the Google Kubernetes Engine (GKE).
+This type of software is know as Infrastructure as Code (IaC).

 ## IaC
 This is the TypeScript file in the /src directory.
 It is responsible for deploying our STEAM simulation images, creating the ClusterIP service linked to each deployment,